-At the fort, they were greeted by Colonel Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they had what they needed and received Thanksgiving Dinner – a stew thrown into their mess kits – before he went to have his own dinner.
+At the fort, they were greeted by Gen. Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
+He made sure that they had what they needed and received dinner – a stew thrown into their mess kits – before he went to have his own dinner.
+It is not known if D Company ate with the 192nd or had dinner with the 194th Tank Battalion in their mess hall.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.
-D Company moved into nearly completed barracks since the company was scheduled to be transferred to the 194th Tank Battalion which had arrived in the Philippines in September.
+D Company moved into nearly completed barracks since the company was scheduled to be transferred to the 194th which had arrived in the Philippines in September without its B Company.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” meant they actually worked until 4:30 in the afternoon.